Ein Gev: History

 Ein Gev, named after the nearby Arab village Al-Nuqayb, came into being on 6 July 1937 during the 1936–1939 Arab revolt in Palestine as a "tower and stockade" settlement, a common debut for many kibbutzim during that era, and quickly established itself as a viable community.
 The original settlers were immigrants from Czechoslovakia, Germany, Austria, and the Baltic countries.
 Using intensive cultivation methods, they developed banana plantations.
 They also fished the nearby Sea of Galilee.
 By 1947 it had a population of 450.

 Situated along a border shared with Syria, Ein Gev was shelled during the Battles of the Kinarot Valley and in other engagements during the 1948 Arab–Israeli War.
 Shooting incidents remained common for the next nineteen years.
-These dangers were only eliminated when Israel occupied the neighbouring Golan Heights in the 1967 Six-Day War.
+These dangers were only eliminated when Israel won control of the neighbouring Golan Heights in the 1967 Six-Day War.

 Due to the fact it was situated in the Israel–Syria demilitarised zone under the 1949 Armistice Agreements, Ein Gev was claimed by Syria as its territory during negotiations for a peace agreement in the 1990s.
 The Israeli government rejected the claim on the grounds that it was west of the 1923 border agreement between Mandatory Palestine and the French Mandate of Syria.